niell-ion/crossing-docs/docs/index.md

+**Western-Cullen-Hayes, Inc: Model 10 Signals Equipped With 3590 Series Gate Mechanism - Service and Installation Manual**

+* Included with crossing assembly inside controller enclosure.

+* Referred to throughout this document as "WCH Manual".

+* Published by the original equipment manufacturer of the crossing gate actuator, pole, bell, lights and arm components, Western-Cullen-Hayes, Inc.

+* Contains setup, operation, and troubleshooting documentation for WCH crossing components referenced throughout the text.

+* Available free of charge online at http://www.wch.com/manuals/wch_3590.pdf

 **United States Federal Highway Administration: Manual on Uniform Traffic Control Devices for Streets and Highways, 11th Edition**

 * Referred to throughout this document as "MUTCD".